 ---|---|---|---|---|---|

-OL01 | TBD | TBD | Shabnam Shahvar | 3 | TBD |
+OL01 | TBD | TBD | Naresh Agarwal | 3 | TBD |

 Introduces computer science and programming using a high-level programming language (currently Python).
 Teaches program design in the context of contemporary practices both object oriented and procedural.
 Presents fundamental computer science topics through initiation and design of programs.
 Students learn to think logically and to apply this thinking to debugging computer programs.
-This is a required course for the Information Science & Technology concentration.

 Section | Section Dates | Time | Instructor | Credits | Location |